TallKite/linnstrument-firmware/README.md

 #  Support
 For support with the official firmware, email Roger at support@rogerlinndesign.com.
-For support for this fork, inquire at the unofficial LinnStrument discord at https://discord.com/channels/1094879990367133706/1094890657170063400 and ping TallKite, or inquire at the LinnStrument KVR forum.
+For support for this fork, inquire at the LinnStrument KVR forum, or inquire at the unofficial LinnStrument discord at https://discord.com/channels/1094879990367133706/1094890657170063400 and ping TallKite.

 Many heartfelt thanks to Roger Linn for making the LinnStrument firmware open source!!!